BCG-X-Official/pytools/README.rst

 Contributing
 ---------------------------

-Pytools is stable and is being supported long-term.
+*pytools* is stable and is being supported long-term.

-Contributions to pytools are welcome and appreciated.
+Contributions to *pytools* are welcome and appreciated.
 For any bug reports or feature requests/enhancements please use the appropriate `GitHub form <https://github.com/BCG-Gamma/pytools/issues>`_, and if you wish to do so, please open a PR addressing the issue.